erzer12/Nasa-hacthon/README.md

 ## Data Source

-All data is mock-generated using NumPy for demonstration.
-No external APIs or live data sources are required.
+Some data is mock-generated using NumPy for demonstration.
+For Meteomatics, you must provide credentials in `.streamlit/secrets.toml` as described above.

 ## Key Features